Hermetic Programming: Parameterizing Access to State

 Methods

 Methods can be thought of as functions parameterized by their receivers.
-A method that only interacts with state reachable through its receiver (and other parameters) is hermetic—it’s the object that’s live, not the method.
+A method that only interacts with state reachable through its receiver and other parameters is hermetic: the object is live, not the method.

 Consider an object that embeds a reference to a logger.
-If one of the object’s methods writes to that logger (and only that logger), the method is hermetic.
-On the other hand, if the method hard-codes access to a global logger instead of the one embedded in the object, then the method itself would be live.
+If one of the object’s methods writes to that logger, and only to that logger, the method is hermetic.
+On the other hand, if the method hard-codes access to a global logger instead of the one embedded in the object, then the method itself is live.

 It follows that in a hermetic programming language, exported types must be hermetic in the sense that they cannot have live methods.